How Sales Lead Tracking Software Will Boost Your Sales Game

 You might assign a few points based on the size of the lead's company, their job role, the location of the company, the technology they use, or anything else that's relevant to your sales team.

 When salespeople receive the lead, they will know to go after higher-scoring leads first, so you'll get more out of every person's time.
 That's already a huge bonus for sales lead tracking.

 Note: not everyone scores leads, and you might use a different metric, like the Confidence and Value scores in the Close CRM.
 But you should prioritize them in one way or another.

-Just because someone has expressed interest in your product or seems like a good fit, doesn't mean they're ready to get a sales call.
-Nurturing leads gives them more information on what you sell and why they need it.
+Are your qualified leads ready to get on a sales call?
+If they’re still ruminating over things, nurturing leads gives them more information on what you sell and why they need it.